 I often find that holidays and breaks in routine remind me that I’m dispensable.
 The world can survive perfectly well without me.
 Strangely enough, far from being a depressing thought, understanding that the world doesn’t fall apart when I’m not following my normal routine is incredibly empowering.
 It tells me that I don’t have to carry the world on my shoulders but at the same time I can choose to play a part that will make a difference in the lives of others.

-My break in routine is a great way to recharge then get stuck back into my regular life, ready to take myself less seriously while being more effective when my routine cranks up again.Friends share .... so please consider sharing "No Reason is Reason Enough" using the buttons above.
+My break in routine is a great way to recharge then get stuck back into my regular life, ready to take myself less seriously while being more effective when my routine cranks up again.Friends share .... so please consider sharing "No Reason is Reason Enough" using the buttons below.
 Thanks.